DrBlackross/ESP32-cam-for-Bambu/README.md

     screen /dev/ttyUSB0 115200

   watch the boot up of the esp32cam module for WIFI, button presses, errors, etc..

+ (screen commands are CTRL+A then K to kill the console session (not the esp32), but with boot.py running you will have to hit CTRL+C a few times to break the boot.py loop and set the esp32 to >>> for the micropython IDE, from there you can CTRL+a K and the screen session and use ampy to reupload another version of the main.py, if not you'll get a ttyUSB0 in use, etc...)

 3. repeat if needed